ben

 To make the engine play against itself, execute this command:

-sudo python game.py
+python game.py

 After each board, it’s possible to go through the play using the web UI.